News

 Materials affect comfort, cleaning, and durability.
 We look for dense foam or reinforced panels that hold shape during turns.
 Soft sides alone can collapse and reduce support.

 Comfort links to space.
-Studies on cage size and dog comfort in cars show dogs need enough room to stand and turn without arching their backs cage size affects comfort in cars.
+Studies on cage size and dog comfort in cars show dogs need enough room to stand and turn without arching their backs.
 Even in a seat, avoid cramped designs that force poor posture.

 Installation Methods